June 16-20, 2019

 Check-In Procedure for Live-In Participants

-All live-in participants will first check in at the SDC to drop off their bikes.
-Then they will go to Wadsworth Hall to check into their rooms.
+All live-in participants will check in at Wadsworth Hall.
 See individual camp schedule for specific check-in time.
 Upon arrival, park in Lot 15W at the front of Wadsworth Hall and come in through the main entrance.
 There will be directional signs to follow for check-in which will take place on the basement level.
 Please leave all personal belongings in your vehicle until after the check-in process has been finished.
 Photo IDs, handbooks, room assignments, keys, medicine check-in, etc. are just a few items that will be taken care of during the live-in check-in process.
 Once participants are settled in their rooms, welcome meetings with counselors will take place on-floor.
 Again, see individual camp schedule for further details.

 Check-Out Procedure for Live-In Participants

 Parents of campers under the age of 18 are required to pick up and sign out their children.
 At the end of camp, parents should communicate with their participants to arrange when and where they would like to meet after check-out.
 Parents should park in Lot 15W at the front of Wadsworth Hall and wait for your participant in the lobby of Wadsworth Hall.
 Participants will be checking out on-floor with their counselor first (packing up/cleaning, turning in keys, etc.) and can then bring their luggage down to the lobby when they are done.
 Staff will be available to answer questions.
 Lunch in the cafeteria on the last day of camp is not included in your camp fees, but is available from 11 a.m. to 1 p.m.
 Family members are welcome to purchase meal passes at the Wadsworth Hall front desk.